Caspar-Cheng/Python-intermediate-projects-collection-1/README.md

 # Python-intermediate-projects-practice-collection
 Intermediate level

 This collection of projects are OOP(object oriented programming)based, practiced on making higher quality and reusable codes.
+Mainly used:
-Mainly used: turtle module in Python; list and dictionary comprehension;
+-- turtle module in Python;
+-- list and dictionary comprehension;
+-- Tkinter to build GUI(Graphical User Interface)

 1. Quiz game: